Leading a Virtuous & Honorable Life

 These substances include alcohol, tobacco, marijuana, opioids, cocaine, methamphetamines, psychedelics, and all other non-medically-prescribed drugs which harm the body and/or alter the mind, or which produce dangerous and unwelcome behaviors.

-Why does the Path of G>O>D> call for Abstinence in this area and not mere Moderation?
-For Followers of G>O>D>, the complete prohibition of mind-altering substances is a badge of dedication to our Practice.
+Why does the Path of the Growing, Organizing, Direction call for Abstinence in this area and not mere Moderation?
+For Travelers in Our Flow, the complete prohibition of mind-altering substances is a badge of dedication to our Practice.
 In addition, abstinence helps protect the significant minority of individuals who are genetically disposed to chronic chemically-based addictions.

 Historically, “laziness, Indolence, and apathy” were collectively known as the Vice of Sloth.
 Sloth also includes passivity and escapism.
 The Contrary Moderating Virtue was Diligence.